 "Put your manuscript aside for a few weeks before going back to it.
-With a little distance, you'll be able to see where there are superfluous scenes or words." — Alli Brydon, former Associate Editor at Sterling Publishing Co., Inc.
+With a little distance, you'll be able to see where there are superfluous scenes or unnecessary purple prose." — Alli Brydon, former Associate Editor at Sterling Publishing Co., Inc.

 2) Send extraneous movement of characters to the cutting room floor

 “Extraneous movement of characters through space is something that beginning writers tend to be loyal to.
 It’s challenging to figure out how to move characters from one scene to the next.
 But readers don’t need to see every step a character makes.
 It’s good to leave some things to the imagination, and the reader in their own mind can fill in the blanks between scene cuts.” — Kelly Lydick, Associate Editor at Immanence Journal